babel/notes/2017-09/sept-26.md

 # Babel Team Meeting - 2017-09-26

 > No meeting since some of us we're at TC39/busy, so writing down what we need to work on.
+> If anyone wants to help out with one of these, please reach out!

 ### Updates